-- 1. The underpayment was due to a casualty, disaster, or other unusual circumstance, and it would be inequitable to impose the penalty or - 2.
-In 1999 or 2000, you retired after age 62 or became disabled, and your underpayment was due to reasonable cause.
+1. The underpayment was due to a casualty, disaster, or other unusual circumstance, and it would be inequitable to impose the penalty or a.
+Check the box on line 1a.

+2. In 2000 or 2001, you retired after age 62 or became disabled, and your underpayment was due to reasonable cause.